obvonage/deved-platform/content/blog/en/vonage-messages-api-salesforce-marketing-cloud-custom-journey-activity.md

 ---
-title: Vonage Messages API Salesforce Marketing Cloud Custom Journey Activity
+title: Create a Vonage Messages API Activity with Salesforce Marketing Cloud
 description: Learn about a new starter template for creating a Vonage Messages API activity in the Salesforce Marketing Cloud Journey Builder
+thumbnail: /content/blog/create-a-vonage-messages-api-activity-with-salesforce-marketing-cloud/heroku_salesforce_messagesapi.png
 author: kitt-phi
 published: true
 published_at: 2022-10-19T19:03:44.449Z